 The length of the entire arm is 1/10 of the height.

-The beginning of the genitals is located just in the middle of the body.
+The beginning of the genitals is located right in the middle of the body.

-The distance from the toe of the foot to the patella is equal to a quarter of the height, and the distance from the patella to the beginning of the genitals is also equal to a quarter of the height.
+The distance from the toe of the foot to the kneecap is equal to a quarter of the height, and the distance from the kneecap to the beginning of the genitals is also equal to a quarter of the height.

 The distance from the tip of the chin to the nose and from the roots of the hair to the eyebrows will be the same and, like the length of the ear, equal to 1/3 of the face.